 The fluency of the output is the problem.
 The output looks like learning whether or not learning has occurred. — Central framing of the pedagogical friction construct

 The argument for friction is not new.
-It draws from three intellectual traditions that developed largely in parallel across the twentieth century, each arriving at a version of the same insight from different starting points.
-The constructivists found it through cognition.
-The critical pedagogues found it through power.
-The media ecologists found it through environment.
-Generative AI is the first condition under which all three traditions converge on the same practical demand: preserve the resistance.
-Designing it away is designing learning away.
+It draws on three intellectual resources that rarely meet in the same argument and that arrive at compatible conclusions from different starting points.
+Learning scientists found the argument through the cognition of struggle.
+Bernard Stiegler found it through the pharmacology of technics, the philosophical recognition that every technical system is simultaneously poison and cure.
+Media ecologists found it through the environment of symbolic production.
+Generative AI is the first condition under which all three resources converge on the same practical demand: preserve the resistance that learning requires, while refusing the conclusion that resistance is futile.
+Designing friction away is designing learning away.

 Cognitive disequilibrium is the engine of learning.
 Growth occurs when existing mental schemas prove inadequate and must be reconstructed through effortful engagement.
 Struggle is not a regrettable side effect of learning; it is the mechanism by which learning happens.